 What will make people want to come to a library?
 The example was given of a library on outskirts of Dublin that's mainly used as a conduit.
 How do you create a desire to be present that's about more than the books?
-A sense of presence...?
+How do we define a sense of presence?
 Private libraries have experienced a resurgence recently - what's the secret of their appeal and success?